 The definition of "permanent faculty" for purposes of implementing Board of Regents' policy on summer session sick leave shall be: permanent faculty shall be all members of the unclassified staff who have an established sick-leave account.
 (This definition of "permanent faculty" applies solely to consideration of sick leave for summer sessions.)
 Whenever possible the Chancellor will grant exceptions under this policy.
-In exercising his or her discretion, the chancellor will use the following criteria:
+In exercising their discretion, the chancellor will use the following criteria:

 - a) the extent to which the absence qualifies for sick leave under the UW-Eau Claire sick leave policy, and - b) the extent to which the absence is a result of a verifiable emergency.
-(FS 5/77, 1/78)
+(FS 5/77, 1/78) - b.
+Records c.
+Rate of Sick Leave Charges

-b.
-Records